 Both anatomic and reverse shoulder replacements typically involve an overnight hospital stay but can also be successfully performed as an outpatient surgery in select patients.

 “Most people are under the assumption from friends that shoulder surgery is quite painful and requires a long recovery period, but that’s typically not the case with shoulder replacement surgery,” Dr. Harmsen said.
-“It’s a fairly easy recovery and not very painful, particularly compared to rotator cuff repair.”
+“It’s a fairly easy recovery and not very painful, particularly compared to surgery to repair a rotator cuff tear.”

 Following surgery, you may be in a sling or a special ‘shoulder immobilizer' depending on the surgery performed and your surgeon’s preference.
 You will be given specific instructions about whether you are allowed to move your arm immediately after the surgery.
 Your surgeon may also prescribe physical therapy to speed up recovery and improve joint function.